Philosophy accessible to all, everywhere.

 Public radio show and podcast

-Currently in its fifteenth year on public radio, Why? is a thoughtful, engaging, accessible, and non-adversarial conversation with today’s most engaging thinkers.
+Currently in its eighteenth year on public radio, Why? is a thoughtful, engaging, accessible, and non-adversarial conversation with today’s most engaging thinkers.
 No question is off limit; no challenge is too difficult.

 Philosophical Currents